Images of America:

 When the gates of the 1964–1965 New York World’s Fair swung open on April 24, 1964, the first of more than 51 million lucky visitors entered, ready to witness the cutting edge of worldwide technology and progress.
 Faced with a disappointing lack of foreign participants due to political contention, the fair instead showcased the best of American industry and science.
 While multimillion-dollar pavilions predicted colonies on the moon and hotels under the ocean, other forecasts, such as the promises of computer technology, have surpassed even the most optimistic predictions of the fair.
 The 1964–1965 New York World’s Fair: Creation and Legacy uses rare, previously unpublished photographs to examine the creation of the fair and the legacies left behind for future generations.

 Bill Cotter and Bill Young are well-known experts on the 1964–1965 New York World’s Fair.
 Authors of The 1964–1965 New York World’s Fair, they have contributed to numerous other books, magazine articles, and documentaries on the fair.
 They also host two popular Web sites devoted to the study and appreciation of this once-in-a-lifetime event.

 The Images of America series celebrates the history of neighborhoods, towns, and cities across the country.
 Using archival photographs, each title presents the distinctive stories from the past that shape the character of the community today.
 Arcadia is proud to play a part in the preservation of local heritage, making history available to all.

-Orders for the book can also be combined with orders for my CDs of photos from the Fair.
-There's just one shipping charge of $5.35 for any US order of books and CDs.
+Orders for the book can also be combined with orders for my other books or CDs of photos from any of the fairs on the site.
+There's just one shipping charge of $8.45 for any US order of books and CDs.

-If you have any questions please click here to send me an e-mail.
+If you have any questions please drop me a note.